curvegrid/go-ethereum-wiki/JavaScript-Console.md

 Since `ethereum.js` uses the [`bignumer.js`](https://github.com/MikeMcl/bignumber.js) library (MIT Expat Licence), it is also autoloded.

+Note that the other known limitation of Otto (namely the lack of timers) is taken care.
+Ethereum JSRE implements both `setTimeout` and `setInterval`.
+In addition to this, the console provides `sleep(seconds)` as well as a "blocktime sleep" method `waitForBlock(blockNumber)`.

+Ethereum's Javascript console exposes the full [web3 JavaScript Dapp API](https://github.com/ethereum/wiki/wiki/JavaScript-API) and the [admin API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#javascript-console-api)
+.

 # JavaScript Console API

-Ethereum's Javascript console exposes admin functionality and the full [web3 JavaScript Dapp API](https://github.com/ethereum/wiki/wiki/JavaScript-API) and the admin API.

 * [eth](#eth)
   * [pendingTransactions](#ethpendingtransactions)